بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Life is thus.
 If you want the pleasure and enjoyment of life, give life to your life through îmân, and adorn it with fardh, and preserve it by abstaining from sins.”
 The Words (158)

-Amongst the ‘Ulamâ of Islam, the differences between Islam and îmân have been discussed a lot.
-One group has said, “They are the same”, while another has said, “They are not the same, but one cannot be without the other.”
+Amongst the ‘Ulamâ of Islam, the differences between Islam and îmân have been discussed much.
+One group has said: “They are the same”, while another has said: “They are not the same, but one cannot be without the other.”
 They have declared various ideas like these.
 I understood the following difference:

 Can îmân without Islam be the means of salvation?